haadirakhangi/NYAYMITRA/README.md

 ## Features

-### Know-Your-Rights Chatbot
+### Know-Your-Rights Chatbot/Lawbot
 - **Retrieval Augmented Generation Pipeline**: Provides users with specific legal documents and insights based on their queries.

+### Document Summarization
+- **NyayMitra's Document QNA**: Focuses on the importance of documents, offering insights into each point to consider while creating and reviewing legal documents.
+This feature helps in nullifying human errors during the document preparation process.

+### Narrative Legalism
+- **Story-Like Explanations**: Simplifies complex legal concepts through engaging narrative-style content, making legal learning more accessible and engaging for Law Students.

 ### Multilingual Support
 - **Automated Language Detection**: Adapts to users' preferred languages for enhanced accessibility.
 - **Text-To-Speech Feature**: Converts text content into speech, catering to users with diverse needs.

-### Narrative Legalism
-- **Story-Like Explanations**: Simplifies complex legal concepts through engaging narrative-style content, making legal learning more accessible and engaging.

 ### Additional Features
 - **Legal Document Drafting**: Enables users to draft essential legal documents efficiently.
 - **Advo-Connect**: Offers recommendations for lawyers based on user requirements.
 - **Low-Code Approach**: Facilitates easy updates to the vector database, managed by administrators, ensuring the platform remains current and relevant.

 ## Getting Started